Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

     *Description:*
     Quit feedback to sum up the entire work path on a project.
     Asked **Project Manager** with whom I worked most of the time.
-    There are original and English versions.<br>
+    There are original and English versions.
     Leaving this project, I left successfully implemented application as well as positive impression about myself.

 # Leadership Skills